kiarsy/Data-Structure-and-Algorithm-book/README.md

 <!-- ## Common Patterns -->

 ### Backtracking
-- Backtracking is one of the techniques that can be used to solve the problem.
+Backtracking is one of the techniques that can be used to solve the problem.
 We can write the algorithm using this strategy.

-It uses the Brute force search to solve the problem, and the brute force search says that for the given problem, we try to make all the possible solutions and pick out the best solution from all the desired solutions.
+It uses the `Brute force search` to solve the problem, and the brute force search says that for the given problem, we `try to make all the possible solutions` and `pick out the best solution from all the desired solutions`.

 This rule is also followed in dynamic programming, but dynamic programming is used for solving optimization problems.
 In contrast, backtracking is not used in solving optimization problems.
 Backtracking is used when `we have multiple solutions`, and we `require all those solutions`.

-- Backtracking can be defined as a general algorithmic technique that considers searching every possible combination in order to solve a computational problem.
+Backtracking can be defined as a general algorithmic technique that `considers searching every possible combination` in order to solve a computational problem.

 Example:
 [Generate Parentheses](https://youtu.be/Peq4GCPNC5c?t=1602)